Switching to Motu Move - FAQs

-Will there be transaction fees if I use my debit or credit card?
+Will I be charged a transaction fee if I pay with my debit or credit card?

 No, there are no additional transaction fees.